 As the name implies, it favors fruits and vegetables, reducing the intake of red meat and animal protein.
 In this type of diet, try to include more anti-inflammatory foods like olive oil.
 And do not forget antioxidants, as in blackberries and turmeric.
-They will protect prostate cancer cells, prevent BPH and other prostate issues.
+They will protect prostate cancer cells, help with preventing prostate enlargement and other prostate issues.

 You can also use supplements to avoid prostate problems.
 For instance: